drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ### Flexibility

+Storage needs grow over time.
+I take more pictures, but more TV and mustic, accumulate more data, and my existing storage fills up.

-Storage needs grow over time, while storage gets cheaper over time].
+On the other hand, storage gets cheaper over time.
-Fiscally it makes sense roughly meet current storage needs now, and expand storage when needed.
-I want my ZFS pool layout to be flexible about how it can grow.

-I also want flexibility to change properties like storage efficiency and redundancy, in case I find a better setup as I learn more.
-ZFS and storage is a deep topic, so I wouldn't be surprised.

-ZFS imposes some constraints on how vdevs can be changed once created, with different vdev types having different constraints.
+Technology improves, and what was once an expensive, cutting edge 4TB device is now relatively small and cheap.

+It is nice to be able to ride cheapening storage costs by incrememtally adding storage as needed.
+The ZFS pool layout needs to allow for incremental growth to do so.

+I'm also still learning, and appreciate flexibility so I don't inadvertently back myself into a corner.

+Mirror vdevs are very flexible.
-Mirror vdevs can have devices added or removed after creation.
+Devices can be added or removed from a mirror vdev at any time without side-effects.
-Adding or removing devices doesn't incur any hidden cost or state.

-RAID-Z vdevs can have new devices added, but not removed.
+Of course, removing devices lowers the redundancy in the vdev.

+RAID-Z vdevs are less flexible.
-Adding a device will not re-flow the data, so existing data will keep the original storage efficiency.
+Devices can be added to a RAID-Z vdev, but adding a device will not immediatly improve the storage efficiency of existing data because it is not rewritten to use the new device.
-With enough churn ZFS will eventually balance out the data since re-flow happens naturally over time due to copy-on-write, but my workload is archival and low-churn so this won't happen effectively.
+Storage efficiency will instead trend towards the new limit over time as existing data is updated.
+For archival workloads, data will not often be update so the new limit will be reached slowly or never.

+Devices cannot be removed from a RAID-Z vdev.
+Since data is sriped across all devices in the vdev, removing a device would necessitate re-writting all of the data in the vdev.

-The parity level of a RAID-Z vdev cannot be changed after creation.
+The parity level of a RAID-Z vdev also cannot be changed after creation.
+This limits the usefulness of being able to add devices, because parity should be raised as devices are added to maintain reasonable reliability for failure recovery,

+Pool capacity can also be modified by adding or removing vdevs.

-Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool.
+Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool,[^serverfault-why-doesnt-zfs-vdev-removal-work-when-any-raidz-devices-are-in-the-pool] while vdevs can be removed from a pool of all mirrors.

-One way to increase pool capacity is to add a vdev.
-Following rules of thumb from above, the vdev should be identical to existing vdevs.
+Following rules of thumb from above, any vdev to the pool should ideally be identical to the existing vdevs.
-Mirror vdevs allow capacity to be increased in smaller increments since they are made of 2 or 3 devices, while RAID-Z vdevs usually have between 3 and 12 devices.
+Since mirror vdevs are generally smaller (generally 2-3 devices) than RAID-Z vdevs (generally 3-12 devices), a pool of mirror vdevs can be increased in smaller increaments.

-Another way to increase pool capacity is to replace all drives in a vdev with new drives of higher capacity: ZFS will automatically find and make use of the new capacity.
+Another way to increase pool capacity is to replace all drives in a vdev with new drives of higher capacity, like the Ship of Theseus.
-Each drive replaced needs a resilver, so this quickly becomes unreasonable for large RAID-Z vdevs.
-Mirror vdevs again allow capacity to be increased in small increments because they are smaller.

-Mirror vdevs are much more flexible than RAID-Z vdevs.
+ZFS is smart enough to will automatically find and make use of the new capacity once the capacity of all drives has been increased.
+ZFS needs to resilver the vdev after each replaced drive, which updating a RAID-Z vdev quickly becomes unreasonable as width increases.
+The smaller size of mirror vdevs, on the other hand, means updating the is feasible, and also again means capacity can be upgraded in smaller increments.

 [^hard-drive-cost-per-gigabyte]: https//www.backblaze.com/blog/hard-drive-cost-per-gigabyte/